• Skip to primary navigation

 How can I make this for a large group?

-Does this french toast freeze well?
+Does brown sugar french toast freeze well?

 • Nutella Pancakes